hpe-dev-incubator/hpe-dev-portal/content/blog/production-ready-object-detection-model-training-workflow-with-hpe-machine-learning-development-environment.md

 ### Install Kserve

-Run this bash script to install KServe onto our default Kubernetes Cluster, note this will install the following artifacts:
+Run this bash script to install KServe onto our default Kubernetes cluster, note this will install the following artifacts:

 * ISTIO_VERSION=1.15.2, KNATIVE_VERSION=knative-v1.9.0, KSERVE_VERSION=v0.9.0-rc0, CERT_MANAGER_VERSION=v1.3.0
 * `bash e2e_blogposts/ngc_blog/kserve_utils/bash_scripts/kserve_install.sh`

-### Patch Domain for local connection to KServe cluster/environment
+### Patch domain for local connection to KServe cluster/environment

 Run this command to patch your cluster when you want to connect to your cluster on the same machine:

 `kubectl patch cm config-domain --patch '{"data":{"example.com":""}}' -n knative-serving`

-### Run Port Forwarding to access KServe cluster
+### Run port forwarding to access KServe cluster

 * `INGRESS_GATEWAY_SERVICE=$(kubectl get svc --namespace istio-system --selector="app=istio-ingressgateway" --output jsonpath='{.items[0].metadata.name}')`
 * `kubectl port-forward --namespace istio-system svc/${INGRESS_GATEWAY_SERVICE} 8080:80`

 Make sure to open a new terminal to continue the configuration.

-### Create a Persistent Volume Claim for local model deployment
+### Create a persistent volume claim for local model deployment

-We will be creating a Persistent Volume Claim to host and access our Pytorch based Object Detection model locally.
+You will be creating a persistent volume claim to host and access the PyTorch-based object detection model locally.
 A persistent volume claim requires three k8s artifacts:

-* A Persistent Volume
+* A persistent volume
-* A Persistent Volume Claim
+* A persistent volume claim
-* A K8S pod that connects the PVC to be accessed by other K8S resources
+* A k8s pod that connects the PVC to be accessed by other k8s resources

-### Creating a Persistent Volume and Persistent Volume Claim
+### Creating a persistent volume and persistent volume claim

-Below is the yaml definition that defines the Persistent Volume (PV) and a Persistent Volume Claim (PVC).
+Below is the yaml definition that defines the Persistent Volume (PV) and a PersistentVolumeClaim (PVC).
 We already created a file that defines this PV in `k8s_files/pv-and-pvc.yaml`

 ```yaml
 apiVersion: v1